Denise Dull

 FLORIDA INTERNATIONAL AIR SHOW APPOINTS FIRST FEMALE PRESIDENT IN 42 YEAR HISTORY

-Denise Dull has served as the first female President of the Florida International Air Show Leadership Team since 2020, and as the Southeast Council of AirShows (SECAS) Board of Directors Vice President since 2023.
-Over the past few years, she’s enjoyed diving deeper into the production, sustainability, and future of air shows, and she looks forward to continuing to shape a family-friendly, community-oriented event in Punta Gorda.
+Denise Dull has served as the first female President of the Florida International Air Show Leadership Team since 2020 and as Vice President of the Southeast Council of Air Shows (SECAS) Board of Directors since 2023.
+Originally from Philadelphia and a loyal fan of all Philly sports teams, Denise brings a lifetime of service, leadership, and nonprofit commitment to one of Southwest Florida’s premier community events.

-“An Air Show is like taking football, pizza, beer, baseball, fireworks, NASCAR, and Skynyrd—and rolling it all into one event with a bang!
-If you haven’t been to an Air Show, you’re missing out.
-It's a family friendly experience full of excitement, education and entertainment.
-Who couldn't use a few more moments like that?"
+“An Air Show is like taking football, pizza, beer, baseball, fireworks, NASCAR, and Skynyrd—and rolling it all into one event with a bang,” Denise said.
+“If you haven’t been to an Air Show, you’re missing out.
+It’s a family-friendly experience full of excitement, education, and entertainment.
+Who couldn’t use a few more moments like that?”

-FAVORTE PLANE
+FAVORITE PLANE

 Jets of course!